-Are you rethinking your wedding plans because of the Covid-19 pandemic?
+Are you rethinking your wedding plans because of a crisis?

 First, remember things are changing all the time— but the reality is that the situation is extremely fluid at the moment.
 As you’ve probably found, depending on where you live and where your venue is, you could suddenly find either you or the venue back in lockdown, or rules could be very quickly relaxed.